Diabetes Mellitus in Cats

 Diabetes is an inherited disease but it often will not ever develop if a cat is maintained at a healthy weight.
 The more obese a cat becomes the more likely it will become diabetic.
 The risk is highest in middle-aged cats 8-12 years old and males are affected twice as often as females.
 Free choice feeding increases the risk and diets high in carbohydrates, especially grains like wheat and corn, are also a factor.
 Cats with large abdominal fat deposits (big bellies) are more likely to become diabetic than cats with their fat more evenly distributed.

 The best prevention and most important treatment for feline diabetes is to feed your cat a prescription diet made for diabetes management at an amount that will maintain a normal, lean body weight.
-The dry versions of these diets contain about 15% carbohydrate and the canned versions only 5% because more carbs are needed to create a dry food that holds together and doesn’t get rancid than are needed in canned diets.
+The dry versions of these diets contain about 15% carbohydrate and the canned versions only 5%, because more carbs are needed to create a dry food that holds together and doesn’t get rancid.
 Cats already overweight will usually lose weight on these diets, so both the weight loss and the diet itself are important.
 For cats that won’t eat canned food, the dry versions will do but canned is preferred.

 There are two forms of diabetes in cats: diabetes insipidus and diabetes mellitus.
 Diabetes insipidus is a very rare disorder that results in failure to regulate body water content.
 Your cat has the more common type of diabetes, diabetes mellitus.
 Simply put, diabetes mellitus is a failure of the pancreas to regulate blood sugar.